 Notes:-

-- Compared to last year, “Environmental Conservation and Preservation” has surged in position within the materiality matrix.
-Conversely, the significance of “Corporate Governance and Ethical Practices” has experienced a decline.
-Additionally, the impact of “Employee Well-being” on the economy, environment, people and operations has witnessed a notable increase compared to the preceding assessment period.
+- Compared to last year, the impact of “Climate Change and Energy Management“, “Corporate Governance and Ethical Practices“ and “Employee Well-being“ on the economy, environment, people and human rights has witnessed a notable increase compared to the preceding assessment period.

 We categorised our sustainability matters according to the ESG pillars as follows:-